Sheikh Fazlul Haque Mani

 Sheikh Fazlul Haque Moni (4 December 1939 – 15 August 1975) was a Bangladeshi politician.
 He was one of the nephews of Sheikh Mujibur Rahman, the founding father of Bangladesh.
-He was one of the founder of Mujib Bahini Bangladesh Liberation Force - BLF one of the major guerrilla forces of the Bangladesh Liberation War and also the founder of Bangladesh Awami Jubo League, the youth wing of Bangladesh Awami League.
+He was one of the founders of Mujib Bahini Bangladesh Liberation Force - BLF one of the major guerrilla forces of the Bangladesh Liberation War, and also the founder of Bangladesh Awami Jubo League, the youth wing of Bangladesh Awami League.

 Early life

 Moni was born on 4 December 1939 to the Sheikh family of Tungipara in Gopalganj, Faridpur district, Bengal Presidency.
 He was the son of Sheikh Nurul Haque and Sheikh Asia Begum.
-The family was descended from Sheikh Abdul Awal Darwish, an Iraqi Arab preacher who arrived in the port of Chittagong centuries prior from Baghdad during the Mughal rule of Bengal.
-His mother Sheikh Asia Begum was a sister of Sheikh Mujibur Rahman.
-Moni studied in Nabakumar Institution in Dhaka.
+The family was descended from Sheikh Abdul Awal Dervish, a Sufi who arrived in the port of Chittagong centuries prior, likely from Eastern Iran.
+Moni's great-grandfather Qudratullah Sheikh was the Zamindar of Faridpur District during the British Era of the Indian Subcontinent.
+Qudratullah was involved in a scuffle with an English indigo planter known as Mr. Ryan, in which he won, details of which are spread in Faridpur folk memory.
+His mother, Sheikh Asia Begum, was a sister of Sheikh Mujibur Rahman.
+Moni studied at Nabakumar Institution in Dhaka.
 Later, he studied at Jagannath College (HSC, 1958) and BM College (BA, 1960).

 Career

 Mani was the founding chairman of the Jubo League.
 Later he served as general secretary of the then East Pakistan Chhatra League from 1960 to 1964.
-His contribution to spearhead the historic student movement against autocratic ruler Ayub Khan’s military regime produced an immense effect.
+His contribution to spearhead the historic student movement against autocratic ruler Ayub Khan's military regime produced an immense effect.
 He played a pivotal role during the six-point movement in 1966.
-He was a student leader and general secretary of Students' League.
-In the first week of April 1971 he along with three other Awami League leaders escaped to Kolkata.
-The leaders were Tofael Ahmed, Abdur Razzak and Shirazul Alam Khan.
+He was a student leader and general secretary of the Students' League.
+In the first week of April 1971, he, along with three other Awami League leaders, escaped to Kolkata.
+The leaders were Tofael Ahmed, Abdur Razzak, and Shirazul Alam Khan.
 They organized the Mukti Bahini in India to liberate Bangladesh.
 Mani and P. N. Banerji, then joint director of Research and Analysis Wing (east), set up the Mujib Bahini as a counterbalance to former East Pakistan army officers in the Mukti Bahini.
 Members of the Mujib Bahini would go on to form the Jatiya Rakkhi Bahini.
 He took part in the war of liberation in 1971 as the commander, without any military training, of the Bangladesh Liberation Front.
-He initially supported the formation of a revolutionary council instead of an interim government which was against the wishes of Tajuddin Ahmed.
-He eventually had to give up on that and the interim government was formed.
+He initially supported the formation of a revolutionary council instead of an interim government, which was against the wishes of Tajuddin Ahmed.
+He eventually had to give up on that, and the interim government was formed.
 He was considered part of the inner circle of President Mujibur and was seen as loyal to Mujibur.
 This was the reason given for his assassination.
-Moni was the author of several novels, one of which was later made into a film Obanchita.
+Moni was the author of several novels, one of which was later made into a film, Obanchita.

 Moni took over ownership and the editorship of the daily newspaper Dainik Banglar Bani early in its existence.